RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 this.getFieldHintText('myAttr', PluginCriterionContainer.BOUND_TYPE.LOWER_BOUND)
 ```
 That method provides label according with the attribute, its role in plugin and its bounds:
-* BOUND_TYPE.LOWER_BOUND means the resulting values will be greater or equal to entered value for attribute
+* `BOUND_TYPE.LOWER_BOUND` means the resulting values will be greater or equal to entered value for attribute
-* BOUND_TYPE.UPPER_BOUND means the resulting values will be lower or equal to value.
+* `BOUND_TYPE.UPPER_BOUND` means the resulting values will be lower or equal to value.
-* BOUND_TYPE.ANY_BOUND means the resulting values may be greater or lower than value
+* `BOUND_TYPE.ANY_BOUND` means the resulting values may be greater or lower than value
-* BOUND_TYPE.NONE means value bounds should be ignored
+* `BOUND_TYPE.NONE` means value bounds should be ignored

 It provides, according with case, the following texts:
-* Bounds not existing for current type, are loading or in error: "{Attribute type}"
+* Bounds are not existing for current type or in error: "{Attribute type}"
+* Bounds are loading: "{Attribute type} {Loading message}"
 * BOUND_TYPE.LOWER_BOUND and there is a lower bound value : "> {lowerBoundValue}"
 * BOUND_TYPE.UPPER_BOUND and there is an upper bound value : "< {upperBoundValue}"
 * BOUND_TYPE.ANY_BOUND and there is at least one bound value : "{Values range}".
 Note that lower or upper bound might be replaced with infinity symbol if not found
 * Any other case: "{Attribute type}".
-Note that in those cases, there is no value for the corresponding attribute in current context (hasNoValue method should have returned true)
+Note that in those cases, there is no value for the corresponding attribute in current context (hasNoValue method returns true)

 ### getFieldTooltip